 As a business, how do you secure and control access to applications and data that reside not on your network but out on the Internet?
 How does the IT department make sure that sensitive data isn’t vulnerable to improper access via unsecure networks, such as public hotspots?

 And when it comes to devices like laptops, smartphones and tablets, how does IT manage hardware that it doesn’t own?
 In the recent Sophos IT Consumerization and Mobile Study, 19% of companies responding were currently supporting employee-owned laptops while 77% of companies have employees with non-company owned mobile devices—and these numbers will only increase.

 In this environment, the whole idea of security, and how companies need to protect computing resources, changes.
-As this new world of business computing evolves, what are the actual difficulties when it comes to providing security for user-owned endpoints and essentially open network perimeters?
-And what are some of the best practices and tools that organizations can adopt to build and protect a modern anywhere network?
+As IT security and BYOD evolves, how do you provide security for user-owned endpoints and essentially open network perimeters?
+And what mobile security tools and best practices can you adopt to protect a modern anywhere network?

 So your organization allows workers to use their own devices for work purposes, or you’ve accepted the fact that employees will do this and there’s little you can do to stop it.
 How does your IT department make sure these mobile devices are as secure as they can be before letting them access company data?

 While laptops and PCs can be fairly well secured using traditional security and management tools, the options aren’t quite as robust or mature when it comes to modern smartphones and tablets.
 In the Sophos IT Consumerization Study, 93% of respondents believed that mobile devices increase the threat to company data.
 To a large degree, optimal security of these devices means setting best practices to make sure employees are using the available security options on their devices to the best effect.